 The Emergency Coordinating Officer notifies staff of COOP activation and Relocation Team deployment.

-The Relocation Team immediately deploys to an assembly site or the designated alternate relocation point to prepare for and assume mission-essential functions.
+The Relocation Team immediately deploys to an assembly site, or the designated alternate relocation point to prepare for and assume mission-essential functions.

 Non-relocating personnel will be directed to move to other facilities or duty stations or may be advised to return home pending further instructions.